vutran1710/interactive-consistent-hashing/readme.md

 #### Option 2: building the App manually with Docker
-If you do not want to bother installing any crappy dependencies to your precious - pure - and clean system, you can build and run the app with Docker by following:
+You can build and run the app with Docker by following:

 Clone the app
 ```shell